aidanmelen/bobcat-miner-python/README.md

 ## Verbose

-Use the `--verbose` option to see a detail diagnostics
+Use the `--verbose` option to see detail diagnostics

 ```console
 $ bobcat --dry-run autopilot --verbose